apache/myfaces-extcdi/examples/jsf-examples/hello_myfaces-codi_jsf20/README.txt

  * under the License.
  */

-Start the demo e.g. via:
+start the demo e.g. via:
 mvn clean jetty:run-exploded -PjettyConfig -Dmaven.test.skip=true

 this example also demonstrates cargo tests -> if a codi snapshot is build manuelly use (in the root of the project):